JEOspina25/Projects/README.md

 # Projects
-In this space you will be able to see some of the projects I do.
-There are projects on many topics, but all of them around physics and computation.
+In this space, you will be able to see some of the projects I have worked on.
+These projects cover a wide range of topics, but they all revolve around physics and computation.

-* Particle on a magnetic field: We study how is the trajectory of a charged particle going through a uniform magnetic field.
-Code and physical description are showed.
+Particle in a Magnetic Field: I investigate the trajectory of a charged particle as it travels through a uniform magnetic field.
+Both the code and a detailed physical description are provided.